adhocmaster/cmps203/arith2/README.md

 1. Import project to a eclipse IDE having the Scala extension installed
 2. Run App.Scala as a "Scala Application"

+# Added features:

+1. Mod, a binary operator
+2. Inc, a unary operator

 # Here goes the test report:

+Arith AST and Interpreter in Scala by Golam Md Muktadir.
+Both the fail and success cases added.

 Arith AST and Interpreter in Scala by Golam Md Muktadir